how to prepare yourself for a career in the food industry

 The baseline qualification is normally a high school diploma or GED certificate.
 Yet specialized training and industry credentials increase competitiveness for advancement.

-What is the highest paying fast food job?
+What is the highest-paying fast food job?

 The highest-paying fast-food jobs are definitely managerial roles.
 Your years of experience are a major factor in determining your salary, with more experienced managers typically earning the most.